 Alabama EBT Deposit Schedule for 2025

-Find your 2025 Alabama EBT deposit date and learn what to do about late payments or if your benefits run out.
+Find your 2025 Alabama SNAP deposit dates and learn what to do if your EBT payment is late or funds run low.

 Oct 6, 2025